How to Become an Administrative Assistant

 What does an Administrative Assistant do?

-AN Administrative Assistant provides administrative support in a variety of functions to an individual, team, department or another group in an organization.
-Collects, reviews and analyzes data and prepares reports, charts, budgets, and other presentation materials.
-Being an Administrative Assistant responds to or routes routine inquiries from external or internal sources with own correspondence or other messaging.
+AN Administrative Assistant provides administrative support to an individual, team, department or group in an organization.
+Collects, reviews and analyzes data and prepares reports, charts, budgets, and other presentation materials utilizing word processing, spreadsheet, or specialized software.
+Being an Administrative Assistant prepares and distributes reports or other communications on a regular schedule.
+Maintains files, databases, and archives of relevant records.
+Additionally, Administrative Assistant screens calls and responds to or routes routine inquiries from external or internal sources with appropriate correspondence or other messaging.
 Schedules and coordinates meetings, travel, and other group activities.
-Additionally, Administrative Assistant may be responsible for creating reports and distributing on a regular schedule.
-Has advanced word processing, spreadsheet, and graphics software skills.
-Typically requires a high school diploma or its equivalent.
+May manage expense reporting, invoicing, office supply inventory, or other routine processes.
+Requires a high school diploma.
 Typically reports to a supervisor or manager.
-The Administrative Assistant gains or has attained full proficiency in a specific area of discipline.
-Works under moderate supervision.
-To be an Administrative Assistant typically requires 1-3 years of related experience.
+The Administrative Assistant works under moderate supervision.
+Gaining or has attained full proficiency in a specific area of discipline.
+To be an Administrative Assistant typically requires 1-3 years of related experience, or may need 0 years of experience with additional specialized training and/or certification.

 Admin assistants perform clerical duties in nearly every industry.